indrekots/indrekots.github.io/_posts/articles/2017-02-26-unit-testing-classes-that-depend-on-time.md

 ## `java.time.Clock`

-Java 8 introduced a new date and time API.
-It includes a [Clock](https://docs.oracle.com/javase/8/docs/api/java/time/Clock.html) class which is specifically designed to be used as a dependency.
+Java 8 introduced a [new date and time API](http://www.oracle.com/technetwork/articles/java/jf14-date-time-2125367.html "Java SE 8 Date and Time").
+It includes a replaceable [Clock](https://docs.oracle.com/javase/8/docs/api/java/time/Clock.html) which is specifically designed to be used as a dependency.

 > Instances of this class are used to find the current instant, which can be interpreted using the stored time-zone to find the current date and time.
 As such, a clock can be used instead of `System.currentTimeMillis()` and `TimeZone.getDefault()`.

+Instead of retrieving the current time from the system, you can ask the time from the clock object.

 > The primary purpose of this abstraction is to allow alternate clocks to be plugged in as and when required.
 Applications use an object to obtain the current time rather than a static method.
 This can simplify testing.

+During testing you can use the `Clock.fixed` static method to get a clock that always reports a fixed time.

 ## Example

+To make things more clear, let's have a look at a simple example of a class which has a replaceable clock.

+{% highlight java %}
+public class ReplaceableClockDemo {

+    public static void main(String[] args) {
+        ReplaceableClockDemo demo = new ReplaceableClockDemo(Clock.systemUTC());
+        System.out.println(demo.isNowBefore(LocalDateTime.of(2017, 3, 1, 12, 0)));
+    }

+    private final Clock clock;

+    public ReplaceableClockDemo(Clock clock) {
+        this.clock = clock;
+    }

+    public boolean isNowBefore(LocalDateTime dateTime) {
+        return LocalDateTime.now(clock).isBefore(dateTime);
+    }

+}
+{% endhighlight %}

+`ReplaceableClockDemo` has an instance field to hold a reference to a `Clock`.
+It can be passed in via the class' constructor.
+This allows the client to provide its own clock implementation.
+In the main method you can see how this class could be used in a production environment.
+When the class is instantiated, a reference to a system clock is provided.

+As you might have already though,

 * code example of clock being injected